A synacthen test checks the function of your adrenal glands. It can help to see whether your body is producing enough steroid hormone (cortisol).

 - Helping the body to respond to stress.

-- Helping to balance insulin in regulating blood sugar level.
+- Helping to balance insulin in regulating blood sugar (glucose) level.

 Each adrenal chemical (hormone) is controlled in a different way.

-The release of cortisol is controlled by hormones produced by two parts of the brain - the hypothalamus and the pituitary.
-The hypothalamus receives input from the body about the state of many different bodily functions.
+The release of cortisol is controlled by hormones produced by two parts of your brain - the hypothalamus and the pituitary.
+The hypothalamus receives input from your body about the state of many different bodily functions.
 When the hypothalamus senses levels of cortisol are low it releases a special hormone, called corticotropin-releasing hormone (CRH).
-CRH travels to the pituitary via the connecting blood vessels.
-CRH stimulates the pituitary to release (secrete) adrenocorticotropic hormone (ACTH).
+CRH travels to the pituitary gland via the connecting blood vessels.
+CRH stimulates your pituitary gland to release (secrete) adrenocorticotropic hormone (ACTH).

-ACTH is released into the bloodstream and travels to the adrenal glands.
-Here ACTH causes cells within the outer part of the adrenals (the adrenal cortex) to make more cortisol.
-High levels of cortisol stop the hypothalamus and pituitary from secreting more of their hormones.
-This system ensures that cortisol should only be made when the level of cortisol is too low.
+ACTH is released into your bloodstream and travels to your adrenal glands.
+Here ACTH causes cells within the outer part of your adrenal glands (the adrenal cortex) to make more cortisol.
+High levels of cortisol stop your hypothalamus and pituitary gland from secreting more of their hormones.
+This system ensures that cortisol should only be made when the level of cortisol in your body is too low.

 How does a synacthen test work?